jiaweizhong66/Titanic-ML/README.md

 # Titanic-ML

-This is an analysis of titanic survivor data and a ML model that predicts passenger's survival rate given the information of age, fare paid or gender with logistic linear regression.
+This is an analysis of titanic survivor data and a ML model that predicts passenger's survival rate with logistic linear regression.
 Trained and tested with the data from [here](https://www.kaggle.com/c/titanic/data)

 ## Tech Stack